raphiz/renovate-devshell/README.md

 ...to be done...

-## FAQ

 ## Contributing

 Contributions are welcome!
-Feel free to open an issue or PR.
+Feel free to open an issue or submit a pull request.